 That makes things a bit tougher, doesn’t it?
 SEO strategy has forever been focused on words, links, and combinations of links and words.
 But as Google starts folding in metrics like bounce rate, time on site, and pages per visit, it’s becoming clear that old SEO methods are going to have to evolve.

-Then again, maybe it’s not about the latest search fads and “best practices.”
-Maybe, just maybe, if you stop focusing on how to satisfy the most recent iteration of the Google algorithms and instead focus on trying to be the sort of result Google is attempting to elevate, you might come out ahead instead of barely keeping pace.
+A famous Australian seo company says, “maybe it’s not about the latest search fads and “best practices.”
+Maybe, just maybe, if you stop focusing on how to satisfy the most recent iteration of the Google algorithms and instead focus on trying to be the sort of result Google is attempting to elevate, you might come out ahead instead of barely keeping pace.”
 What does that mean?
 Giving the user a good experience.

 If you need help with that, we know some creatives here at crowdSPRING who might have some ideas for you.